What 30-minute dinner dreams are made of!

 • Herbs.
 Fresh thyme and parsley provide a bright, aromatic finish.
 Use dried thyme if necessary, but reduce the amount by half.

-• Cook the mushrooms and garlic, and deglaze.
 Add the remaining butter and the sliced mushrooms, then cook until slightly softened.
 Add the garlic and cook another 1-2 minutes.
-Pour in the Marsala wine and the broth, bring the liquid up to a boil.
+Pour in the wine and the broth, bring the liquid up to a boil.

-• Reduce and simmer.
-Reduce the heat to medium-low, and simmer for 10-15 minutes, or until the volume has reduced by half.
-Add the half and half and thyme, salt to taste, and the pan-fried chicken breasts.
+Reduce heat to medium-low, and simmer for 10-15 minutes, or until the liquid has reduced by half.
+Add the half and half, thyme, salt to taste, and the chicken.
 Simmer for another 4-5 minutes, or until the chicken is just heated through.

-Plate the chicken with a generous portion of sauce on top, and garnish with finely chopped fresh parsley.
-This brings a pop of color and a bright, peppery freshness to the dish.
+Plate the chicken with a generous portion of sauce on top, and garnish with finely chopped fresh parsley for a pop of color!

 FAQs

-What kind of Marsala wine should I use for Chicken Marsala?
+What kind of wine should I use for Chicken Marsala?

 For the best flavor, opt for a dry Marsala wine, known for its nutty and slightly fruity undertones.
 Avoid sweet Marsala, which is better suited for desserts, as it can overpower the savory balance of the dish.